NuGet/NuGet.Client/docs/coding-guidelines.md

     var flavor = fruit.GetFlavor();
     ```

-    The following are optional and can either use explicit type or var
+    Using an explicit type or `var` in the following examples are both permissible:

     ```cs
     string fruit = "Apple";